ThePorgs/Exegol-docs/source/the-exegol-project/python-wrapper.rst

 .. hint::
     If an antivirus is present on your host, be careful to exclude the destination folder of the ``exegol-resources`` module before downloading it.

-This feature is active and shared by default and can be disabled with the :ref:`start action options <start_options>`.
+This feature is active and shared by default and can be disabled with the option ``--disable-exegol-resources`` of the :ref:`start action <start_options>`.

 .. _feature_my_resources: